GongSakura/SQLAlchemy-Faker/README.md

-# SQLFaker
+# SQLAlchemy-Faker

-The project is designed for generating fake data for the majority of databases within one step !
+The project is designed for generating fake data for SQLAlchemy ORM within one step !